Importance of Breastfeeding

 Community Memorial Hospital is renowned for the excellent services we provide for mothers and infants.
 We recognize that each woman’s delivery choices may differ; therefore, every effort is made to accommodate your individual needs and desires.

-Personalized comfort measures are available to help you cope with the pain and discomfort of labor and contractions: Breathing techniques, relaxation, visualization, use of a focal point, therapeutic heat, therapeutic cold, position changes, walking, use of a birth ball, rocking chair, low lighting, music, and hydrotherapy (shower or tub) can all be quite helpful.
+Personalized comfort measures are available to help you cope with the pain and discomfort of labor and contractions: Breathing techniques, relaxation, visualization, use of a focal point, therapeutic heat, therapeutic cold, position changes, walking/movement, use of a birth ball, low lighting, music, massage and therapeutic touch, aromatherapy (no smoke/flames or diffusers) and hydrotherapy (shower or tub) can all be quite helpful.
 Family members are encouraged to support the laboring mother with therapeutic touch and massage if she desires.

 Continuous labor support is extremely beneficial, and we encourage you to bring a support person, and consider bringing a doula with you to the hospital.
 If they would like, mothers can view the birth with a mirror and can bring in aromatherapy from home (no smoking or flames, please.)